Atechy/meets-nft/README.md

 whitelisted addresses will be able to mint up to 5 passes "still pending"

+beside the on chain whitelist users mainly going to be using off chain whitelist with signature verification.

 ### Dynamic token URI

 The NFTs image urls can be changed at later stage by using the setBaseURI method.

 ### Reveal Event

-The minters will be able to see what kind of pass they received, after the owner invoked the revealCollection() method.
+the reveal will be managed by assigning IPFS gateway to the image url.

 ### Royalties